Danmarks Nationalbank’s gold

 Under the classical gold standard in the late 19th and early 20th centu-ries, many countries based their monetary systems on gold.
 This meant that coins had a certain gold content and that banknotes could be freely exchanged for gold coins at the country’s central bank according to an officially established conversion ratio (a gold coin standard).
 This system ensured fixed exchange rates between the participating countries.

 During the economic crisis of the early 1930s, the international gold standard system collapsed.
 Denmark left the gold standard shortly after the UK in 1931, and Danmarks Nationalbank’s obligation to convert its issued banknotes into gold was lifted.
-Since then, gold has played no role in Denmark’s banknote system.
+Since then, gold has not played a significant role in Denmark’s banknote system.

 Gold still played a part in the international exchange rate system established in the 1940s – known as the Bretton Woods system – and the European exchange rate cooperation EMS/ERM established in 1979, making it mandatory for participating countries to deposit parts of their gold stocks in a common depository.